FAQ

 No. Parking at the Garden is free.

 The AC Transit 65 bus stops at the intersection of Grizzly Peak Blvd. and Shasta Road.
 From there, it is a half-mile downhill walk to the Garden.
-Because bus routes and schedules are subject to change, we recommend you check the
+Because bus routes and schedules are subject to change, we recommend you check the AC Transit website or call 511 or 510-891-4777 for current information.

 The Garden is open rain or shine.
 It is beautiful at all times of year and in all kinds of weather.
 In the rain, manzanita bark glistens, the creek and water channels roar, and mist makes the groves of trees appear mysterious and magical.
 Bundle up in waterproof clothing and shoes, as umbrellas are difficult under low-hanging branches or on paths between tall shrubs.

 There are no formal or reservable picnic areas, but there are places to picnic informally in the Garden.
 Although we do not have picnic tables, there are numerous benches and lawn areas around the Garden.
-All visitors must pack out their trash after picnics and events.

-Guidelines for Visitors.
+Yes.
+All groups must follow our Guidelines for Visitors.

-For the latest information and requirements for weddings in the Garden, call (510) 544-3169.
+Yes.
+For the latest information and requirements for weddings, see Reservations & Permits.

 We do not allow any of the above activities in the Garden.
 Skateboards, and rollerblades are also prohibited.
-Because the Garden is a living museum of plants, many of which are rare and fragile, we ask that you follow our rules, which are designed to protect the plants and assure visitors’ health and safety.
-See
+Because the Garden is a living museum of plants, many of which are rare and fragile, we ask that you follow our rules, which are designed to protect the plants and assure visitors' health and safety.
+See Guidelines for Visitors for more information.

 You can lock your bicycle to the bike rack next to the parking lot.
 We do not recommend leaving unlocked bicycles unattended in the Garden.

 Due to its small size and staff, the Garden does not have a gift shop.
+However, seeds are sold in the Visitor's Center and plants and seeds are sold occasionally.
+For details, see Plant & Seed Sales.

 Other Uses of the Garden

 We welcome artists and photographers to use the Garden for non-commercial purposes.
-We ask only that you follow our
+We ask only that you follow our Guidelines for Visitors and take care not to step or sit in plant beds.

 Use of the Garden for any commercial purpose is allowed only with a written permit from the East Bay Regional Park District and may require payment of a fee.
 For more information, contact the East Bay Regional Park District Public Affairs Department at (510) 544-2200.